 Floor scrubbers have become a godsend for those who need to clean large swaths of open floor space in a short amount of time.
 From warehouses in Phoenix to grocery stores in Los Angeles, a fully functional floor scrubber can save you valuable time you can spend on other important cleaning and maintenance tasks.
+Our floor scrubber service in Los Angeles can help!

 My water or cleaning solution is leaking.

 If you use your floor scrubber as soon as you fill it with water and cleaning solution, it can be difficult to spot leaks.
 However, try leaving your scrubber with some cleaning solution inside the tank alone for a few hours.
 If cleaning solution pools underneath, you have a leak.
 Another way to spot a leak would be if the amount of solution your load into the scrubber runs out before you finish cleaning.
 If this was never an issue before, a leak may be the culprit.
+Contact our floor scrubber service in Los Angeles for help diagnosing the issue.

 Cleaning is taking too long.